Change Started

 Wrapping Up

-In 2018, the Intergovernmental Panel on Climate Change issued a report in which the world’s leading climate scientists have warned there are only 12 years left for global warming to be kept to a maximum of 1.5C.
-Beyond which even half a degree will significantly worsen the risks of drought, floods, extreme heat, and poverty for hundreds of millions of people.
+In 2018, the Intergovernmental Panel on Climate Change issued a report in which the world’s leading climate scientists warned there are only 12 years left for global warming to be kept to a maximum of 1.5C.
+Beyond this, even half a degree will significantly worsen the risks of drought, floods, extreme heat, and poverty for hundreds of millions of people.

 The Olympic Games held every fourth year are among the world’s largest sporting events.
 Tokyo Summer Olympics in 2021, which means only 9 years left for global warming to be kept to a maximum of 1.5C.

-As a major global event, the Olympics is the most-watched event in the world, 3.6 billion people watched London Olympics in 2012 and Rio Olympics in 2016, Tokyo games have a responsibility to be a harbinger of sustainable development.
+As a major global event, the Olympics is the most-watched event in the world, 3.6 billion people watched the London Olympics in 2012 and the Rio Olympics in 2016, Tokyo games have a responsibility to be a harbinger of sustainable development.

 Japan is also using the Olympic Games as an opportunity to tell the world that though it is the leading carbon emitter of the world, it is striving towards a greener future.

-Olympics is a young people sports, the average age of athletes in the 2016 Rio Olympics was 26.8 years.
+Olympics is a young people sport, the average age of athletes in the 2016 Rio Olympics was 26.8 years.
 By creating these symbolic structures, the Olympics is also in a way creating awareness to leave a greener impression on future generations.

 changeadmin